T-Troll/alienfx-tools/README.md

 ## Disclaimer
 Starting from the release 4.2.1, **Antiviruses can detect virus into project package**.
 It's not a virus, in fact, but the kernel hack for load driver.
-You should add `HwAcc.sys`, `kdl.dll` and `drv64.dll` into antivirus exception list or do not use fan control (light control wiil work without this files).
+You should add `HwAcc.sys`, `kdl.dll` and `drv64.dll` into antivirus exception list or do not use fan control (light control will work without this files).

 ## Requirements
 - Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even if device not found, but Dell LightFX present into system).